Numerous people rescued from flooded vehicles, homes in Attleboros

 Mutual aid was brought in from several area fire departments to assist.

-One person rescued on Paine Road, by Foxboro firefighters, was a UPS truck driver stranded in high water.
+One person rescued by Foxboro firefighters was a UPS truck driver stranded in high water.

 Emergency 911 calls were made from people stranded in vehicles, including on Hickory Road in North Attleboro.